 As you guys might remember, I’ve been really into the whole celery juice craze.
-Truthfully, I’m a little nervous to publish this post because there are a lot of people who do not support it – and I totally get that.
+Truthfully, I’m a little nervous to publish this post because there are a lot of people who do not support it, and I totally get that.
 Like a lot of people, I was super skeptical about the “healing powers” of celery juice – given that I’m not one to believe in magical “cure-all” solutions.
-I mean, I have a chronic autoimmune disease (ulcerative colitis), and I can’t tell you how many people have recommended that I try crazy things, like aloe juice, essential oils, yada yada, to cure myself.
-BUT I’ll also try just about anything once in the name of health – never say never! 😉
+I mean, celery juice and acne?
+I have a chronic autoimmune disease (ulcerative colitis), and I can’t tell you how many people have recommended that I try crazy things, like aloe juice, essential oils, yada yada, to cure myself.
+BUT I’ll also try just about anything once in the name of health.
+Celery juice for acne?
+Never say never! 😉

 The guy who started the celery juice trend is Anthony William, better known as the “Medical Medium”.
 He’s kind of nutty, claiming that he can diagnose diseases through communicating with spirits.
 Yep, I know, I know…. oooh, I know how insane it sounds.
 I hear ya loud and clear, people, it’s crazy.
 My husband still gives me a hard time even though he’s witnessed my results.
 Speaking of Mal, we often talk about the “placebo effect” and maybe drinking celery juice is “just” a placebo effect, but after drinking it fairly consistently since Thanksgiving, I’m a believer.

 My Experience with Celery Juice for Acne